JonnhyAxe/vue-bdd/README.md

   - Static assets compiled with version hashes for efficient long-term caching, and an auto-generated production `index.html` with proper URLs to these generated assets.
   - Use `npm run build --report`to build with bundle size analytics.

-- `npm run unit`: Unit tests run in [JSDOM](https://github.com/tmpvar/jsdom) with [Jest](https://facebook.github.io/jest/), or in PhantomJS with Karma + Mocha + karma-webpack.
+- `npm run cucumber`: BDD tests with [Cucumber](https://github.com/cucumber/cucumber-js)
   - Supports ES2015+ in test files.
-  - Easy mocking.

-- `npm run e2e`: End-to-end tests with [Nightwatch](http://nightwatchjs.org/).
-  - Run tests in multiple browsers in parallel.
-  - Works with one command out of the box:
-    - Selenium and chromedriver dependencies automatically handled.
-    - Automatically spawns the Selenium server.
+  - Vuex store integrated.

 ### Fork It And Make Your Own